Jewish education: Primary schooling

 The Talmud (Tractate Bava Bathra 21a) attributes the institution of formal Jewish education to the first century sage Joshua ben Gamla.
 Prior to this, parents taught their children informally.
 Ben Gamla instituted schools in every town and made education compulsory from the age of 6 or 7.
 The Talmud attaches great importance to the "Tinokot shel beth Rabban" (the children [who study] at the Rabbi's house), stating that the world continues to exist for their learning and that even for the rebuilding of the Temple in Jerusalem, classes are not to be interrupted (Tractate Shabbat 119b).

-The yeshiva
+Yeshiva

-History
+Antiquity

 In Mishnaic and Talmudic times young men were attached to a beth din (court of Jewish law), where they sat in three rows and progressed as their fellow students were elevated to sit on the court.

 After the formal court system was abolished, yeshivot became the main places for Torah study.
 The Talmud itself was composed largely in the yeshivot of Sura and Pumbedita in Babylonia, and the leading sages of the generation taught there.

 Until the 19th century, young men generally studied under the local rabbi, who was allocated funds by the Jewish community to maintain a number of students.
 The Hasidic masters and the Lithuanian rabbi Chaim Volozhin both founded centralised yeshivot; see Yeshiva#History.